visortelle/react-juce/docs/guides/Getting_Started.md

 to work with git via HTTPS you'll want to swap in `https://github.com/nick-thompson/react-juce.git` in the above commands.

 At this point, we've got everything ready to get our project up and running.

-Let's move on to the next step, [running the demo plugin](Running_the_Examples.md).
+TODO: Update and point to a "Building your first React-JUCE plugin" page.